 Our operations are not currently, and may never be profitable.
-To date, we have funded our operations and capital expenditures from revenue from the sale of products and provision of services and with proceeds from the sale of our securities, government grants and interest on investments.
+To date, we have funded our operations and capital expenditures from revenue from the sale of products and provision of services and with proceeds from the sale of our securities, government grants and rebates including the research and development tax incentive income and interest on investments.
 On December 19, 2013 we entered into the Credit Agreement which has provided debt financing for our business.
 We may, however, require additional capital to fund our business operations, which may not be available on acceptable commercial terms, or at all.